holycrap872/ucls-ml-ai/CourseMaterial/course_documents/ai_syllabus.md

 - To utilize AI to extract knowledge from data.
 - To articulate the value of data in isolation and in aggregate.
 - To understand how the notion of consciousness has evolved over time.
-- To identify areas where AI is given the power to make real-world decisions.
+- To identify areas where AI has been given the power to make real-world decisions.
 - To assess the decisions made by existing AI systems and detect unjust outcomes.
 - To develop confidence and a problem-solving mindset when dealing with new techniques.